-Look at the /var/log/cxfs\client log to see if there are any error or warning messages.
-These include any messages containing the words ERROR or Warning.
-Specific cases in which error messages will occur include the following:
+Look at the /var/log/cxfs_client log to see if there are any messages containing the words ERROR or Warning.
+Specific cases in which these messages will occur include the following:

 • The fencing file was not found, therefore the fencing configuration will not be updated on the server.
 For example: